francoism90/mediadb/README.md

 ### Front-end/app

 - <https://github.com/francoism90/mediadb-ui> - Optional front-end/app (Cordova) for MediaDB written in Vue and Quasar.
+Currently only tested on Android.

 Note: it is recommend to clone/install MediaDB projects as subfolders, e.g. `/srv/http/mediadb/api` (mediadb-api) and `/srv/http/mediadb/ui` (mediadb-ui).